bridgettezjacqueline/bridgettezjacqueline/README.md

 - 👀 I’m interested in how data supports and informs journalism, especially the visualizations that can be created.
-- 🌱 I’m currently learning the basics of Python and JS.
+- 🌱 I’m currently learning the basics of Python and Tableau.
 - 💞️ I’m looking to collaborate on ... not sure yet!
 But if you know of any resources that could help me learn, please share!
 - 📫 I can be reached at jacqueline.mccrief@gmail.com